10 reasons why your child should study in the UKby Judith Charlton

 A global community

-When they graduate, your son or daughter will join their university’s alumni community – an invaluable network of graduates in industries and professions across the world.
+When they graduate, your child will join their university’s alumni community – an invaluable network of graduates in industries and professions across the world.

-At Newcastle, your son or daughter will belong to our inspiring global network of more than 240,000 alumni and be supported in their personal and professional development by this vibrant community.
+At Newcastle, your child will belong to our inspiring global network of more than 250,000 alumni and be supported in their personal and professional development by this vibrant community.

 English language skills

 English is a global language, particularly in sectors such as business, commerce, aviation, science, technology and medicine.
-So, if your son or daughter wants to brush up on their English language skills, where better than in the UK?
+So, if your child wants to brush up on their English language skills, where better than in the UK?

 As an international student they will need to prove they have a certain level of English language proficiency in order to study in the UK.
 Find out more, and explore the language support at Newcastle University, here.